ibm-cloud-docs/containers/vpc-security-group-manage.md

 {: ui}

 1. From the [Security groups for VPC dashboard](https://cloud.ibm.com/infrastructure/network/securityGroups){: external}, find the security groups that are attached to the VPC that your cluster is in.
-1. Click on the security group.
+1. Click the security group.

     To sort the security groups by the VPC they are attached to, click the **Virtual Private Cloud** column heading in the table.
     {: tip}